Cutting Boards FAQ

 Q: How do I maintain and prolong the life of my cutting board?

-A: It is extremely important to give your cutting board a good oiling on all surfaces every 3-4 weeks depending on your usage.
-Your Boos ® cutting board shipped from the factory with a Boos Block ® Cream Finish (with Beeswax) which protects and prolongs the life of your board.
-We recommend keeping the board oiled with John Boos Mystery Oil and Boos Block ® Cream with Beeswax.
+For additional protection, it is recommended to use Boos Block® Board Cream to seal the top of the wood surface in conjunction to the Mystery Oil.
+Apply an even coat of the Board Cream using a cloth or disposable towel.
+Allow the Board Cream to penetrate the wood surface overnight, then wipe off any excess cream.
+Our Boos Block cutting boards ship from the factory with a Boos Block ® Cream Finish (with Beeswax).
 When the cutting board becomes dry and lighter in color, you know that the time has come to re-oil your board.
 NOTE: Use only John Boos ® Mystery Oil or Boos Block ® Cream when oiling your cutting board.
 An quick alternative would be to use mineral oil only.
 DO NOT USE ANY TYPE OF COOKING OIL ON YOUR WOOD CUTTING BOARDS.
 THIS WILL DAMAGE YOUR BOARDS.
 With a minimum amount of care and maintenance, you can lengthen the life of your Boos ® Board by many years.
-Be sure to visit our Media Page for Care & Maintenance.
+To see the instructional video, visit our YouTube Channel.

 Q: Boos Block ® Board Cream or Boos Block ® Mystery Oil?
 Which one should I use?

-Q: How do I store my cutting board?
+Q: How should I store my cutting board?

 A: Store your wood cutting board on end to dry if it is damp.
-Or if it is already dry, store flat in a dry area away from extreme hot or cold temperatures.
+If your cutting board is already dry, store it flat in a dry area away from extrememe hot or cold temperatures.

 Q: How do I rid my cutting board of onion and garlic odors?